kuprogrammingclub/Weekly-Problems-2012-2015/Week12/README.md

 #Week 12
 ##Beginner
-Create a code cypher.
-When given a string of only letters, switch every letter with the letter 13 spots a head of it. i.e. `a -> n` and `t -> g`.
+Create a code cipher.
+When given a string of only letters, switch every letter with the letter 13 spots ahead of it. i.e. `a -> n` and `t -> g`.
 Don't worry about capitalization.

 Optional: make the function be able to take a number argument that tells you how far to shift.